Totoditoto/colorwheel/README.md

 # colorwheel
-Colorwheel provides easy-to-use colored print and trace macros for debuging your C program
+Colorwheel provides easy-to-use colored print and trace macros for debuging your C program.